 Boulder, CO based Cholaca was founded in 2012, by Ira Leibtag, with one dream in mind: to bring healthy, organic and regeneratively farmed liquid cacao to the world, while curating sustainable economic partnerships with farmers throughout Ecuador and Columbia.
 Cholaca is pure liquid cacao made from one of the planet’s most nutrient-rich superfoods.
-This delicious ingredient, available as a liquid or in baking wafer form, is also a natural stimulant and mood enhancer, and can be enjoyed on its own, or is also easily used in recipes.
+This delicious ingredient, available as a liquid or cacao mass, is also a natural stimulant and mood enhancer, and can be enjoyed on its own, or is also easily used in recipes.

 Cholaca is available at local retail stores, or commercially via our wholesale program.
 From enjoying Cholaca in your coffee at home, to tasting its cacao yumminess in some of the finest chocolate beers, you’ll enjoy peace of mind knowing that every sip helps to save a rainforest.
 Cholaca is offered in a few varieties, and is made from only three ingredients, with no preservatives, emulsifiers or additives: this is pure cacao perfection we think you will love.
 So, relax and enjoy our vegan, gluten free, dairy free and paleo friendly 100% pure cacao today.

 Cholaca is one of the most heart healthy, nutrient-dense superfoods on the planet.
 It is the richest source of flavonoids, iron and magnesium and also has the highest levels of antioxidants of any food.

-Cholaca sources cacao beans from select farms in Ecuador and Peru that utilize regenerative farming practices.
+Cholaca sources cacao beans from select farms in Ecuador and Columbia that utilize regenerative farming practices.